-Political donations account On receipt of a donation of €100 , a political donations account must be opened (if one has not already been opened) by a candidate.
+Political donations account On receipt of a donation of €100, a political donations account must be opened (if one has not already been opened) by a candidate.
 Cash donations €200 is the maximum cash donation that may be accepted by a candidate in any calendar year from a donor.
-Corporate donors €200 is the maximum donation that may be accepted by a candidate in any calendar year from a corporate donor unless the corporate donor is registered in the Register of Corporate Donors maintained by the Commission Individual donors All donations received by a candidate exceeding €600 must be disclosed on the Donation Statement. €1,000 is the maximum donation that may be accepted by a candidate in a particular year from an individual or corporate donor Multiple donations Where a donor makes a donation to two or more recipients (multiple members of the same party or to one or more party members and the party itself), the aggregate value of which exceeds €1,500, he/she is required to submit a donation form to the Commission under section 24(1)(a).
+Corporate donors €200 is the maximum donation that may be accepted by a candidate in any calendar year from a corporate donor unless the corporate donor is registered in the Register of Corporate Donors maintained by the Commission Individual donors All donations received by a candidate exceeding €600 must be disclosed on the Donation Statement €1,000 is the maximum donation that may be accepted by a Multiple donations Where a donor makes a donation to two or more recipients (multipe members of the same party or to one or more party members and party itself), the aggregate value of which exceeds €1,500, he/is required to submit a donation form to the Commission under section 24(1)(a).
 Donation limits still apply.
 Prohibited donations Any donation that exceeds the above noted limits An anonymous donation exceeding €100 cannot be accepted Foreign donations, of any value, cannot be accepted, other than from an Irish citizen or from a business that maintains an office on the island of Ireland from which at least one of its principal activities is directed.